 Article 6 (1)(e) processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.

-Psychiatry-UK/HLP Group have a team of appropriately trained prescribers who will be responsible for ensuring any medication you are prescribed is suitable for your needs with the appropriate dosage prescribed.
+Psychiatry UK have a team of appropriately trained prescribers who will be responsible for ensuring any medication you are prescribed is suitable for your needs with the appropriate dosage prescribed.
 To enable us to do this role effectively and in line with current guidelines, we will require to obtain some additional information from you, including blood pressure, pulse reading and weight.

 There may also be a requirement for ECG results or blood test results that have been carried out by your GP, to be shared with us.
 This information is required to ensure you are suitable for the proposed treatment.
 Only designated staff will have access to your information, and access will be granted on a case-by-case basis to ensure we have robust measures in place to limit the amount of staff who will access to your personal and special category data.
 The legal basis that allows us to do this is found in Article 6 (1) (e) of UK GDPR: